SouravM9/Sorting-Visualizer/README.md

-Sorting Visualizer is a JavaScript Web Application for visualizing various sorting alogorithms.
+Sorting Visualizer is a JavaScript Web Application for visualizing various sorting algorithms.

 Try it out - https://souravm9.github.io/Sorting-Visualizer/